yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## story generator 📁
 Command-line tool for managing or interacting with related tasks.
-* [storycraftr](https://github.com/raestrada/storycraftr) [🤖 ❌ 🖥️CLI 🖥️TUI] - StoryCraftr is an open-source AI-powered tool that helps writers craft stories, generate worldbuilding details, and create book outlines and chapters seamlessly through a simple CLI.
+* [storycraftr](https://github.com/raestrada/storycraftr) [🤖 ❌ 🖥️CLI/🖥️TUI] - StoryCraftr is an open-source AI-powered tool that helps writers craft stories, generate worldbuilding details, and create book outlines and chapters seamlessly through a simple CLI.
 Empower your creativity with AI.

 ## terminal sharing 📁
 Command-line tool for managing or interacting with related tasks.